Training Your Dog To Make Eye Contact & Focus

 Training Your Dog To Make Eye Contact – Phase Two

 Teaching your dog to “focus” in any context is easy if you understand a little bit about the way dogs learn.
-The way dogs learn is by realizing that some things are very much linked to other things, for example:
+Dogs learn by realizing when one thing is linked to another thing, for example:

-- The rustle of a dog food packet is associated with getting food.
+- The rustle of a dog food container is associated with getting food.

 - Night falling is associated with the household going to bed.

-- Chewing on shoes is associated with being yelled at.
+- Chewing on shoes is associated with being scolded.

 Stripping your “focus” command down to nothing but a word is easy:

-Begin by going through the usual steps from phase one a couple of times, treating and saying “good focus” upon success.
+Begin by going through the usual steps from phase one a couple of times, giving your dog the treat and saying “good focus” upon success.
 After a couple of successful “focus” responses, start making deliberate alterations to your behavior.
 For example: